amorychambers/ci-ms4-django/README.md

 18. Ensure that the main branch is selected, and then either select Deploy Branch for manual deployment or Enable Automatic Deploys to re-deploy site with any push to the main branch
 ![Select deploy](docs/deployment/deploy-18.png)

 19. Generate and save a SECRET_KEY variable in the config vars of your Heroku app.
-Add your STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, and STRIPE_WH_SECRET variables from your Stripe account as well.
+Add your STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, and STRIPE_WH_SECRET variables from your Stripe account as well

 20. Create an AWS account in order to use S3 for hosting static files

+You can check out Michael Herman's [guide on using S3 with Django](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) for further details

 21. Create and setup a new AWS S3 bucket for the app